Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Every member of an F1 team is important, but perhaps the two most important people are those that drive the car around the track.
 These are usually the most well-known members of the team, and they are also usually the ones that get paid the most.

 They will be in contact with their race engineers throughout the race, getting instructions and advice, and general communication.
 The race engineer is usually someone that they have a strong bond with, as they are their link to the rest of the team and the data from the car during the race.
-The race engineer sits alongside other engineers, usually data analysts.
+The race engineer sits alongside other engineers, data analysts, strategy teams and the team principal.

 Data Analytics